DemianWright/io_scene_blb/README.md

 <dt><a name="def-brick">Brick</a></dt>
 <dd><ol>
-<li>A collection of faces that acts as a single object in Blockland and all the non-visual data it contains such as collision information.</li>
+<li>A collection of <a href="#def-mesh">meshes</a> that acts as a single object in Blockland and all the non-visual data it contains such as collision information.</li>
 <li>The BLB file itself.</li>
 <li>The Blender <a href="#def-object">objects</a> that when exported produce a BLB file.</li>
 </ol>